About

 Maestro Bernhardt's final season with the CSO included the release of Black Tie and Bluegrass, a CD featuring Fletcher Bright and the Dismembered Tennesseans and the CSO's String section.

-The 2011-2012 season marked the first for CSO's new Music Director & Conductor, Kayoko Dan.
-Music Director Kayoko Dan is the youngest conductor in the CSO's history, as well as the first female to serve in this role.
+The 2011-2012 season marked the first for CSO's new Music Director & Conductor (now Music Director Emeritus), Kayoko Dan.
+Music Director Kayoko Dan is the youngest conductor in the CSO's history at the time, as well as the first female to serve in this role.
+The 2023-2024 Season marked Kayoko Dan's last season with the CSO.

 OUR BOARD OF DIRECTORS